 One of the main concerns with older homes is that many of them predate current-day safety features.
-For example, homes built between the 1940's and 1970's often use dangerous asbestos as insulation for pipes, and homes built prior to 1978 may contain lead-based paint.
-You'll also want to make sure you thoroughly inspect the wiring in any home built before the 1950's as they may use a rubber compound that becomes brittle over time, which can pose a fire hazard.
+For example, homes built between the 1940s and 1970s often use dangerous asbestos as insulation for pipes, and homes built prior to 1978 may contain lead-based paint.
+You'll also want to make sure you thoroughly inspect the wiring in any home built before the 1950s as they may use a rubber compound that becomes brittle over time, which can pose a fire hazard.

 Signs of aging like cracks and leaks are inevitable in older homes regardless of the quality of the materials and workmanship.
-Seemingly superficial issues may lead to further trouble down the road, so it’s important to be aware of potential damage that may eventually result if they aren't dealt with.
+Seemingly superficial issues may lead to further trouble down the road, so it’s important to be aware of the potential damage that may eventually result if they aren't dealt with.
 One small leak today may be one large pool tomorrow.

 Houses that were built in the era before the Cold War could easily leave you shivering.
-In many older homes, not only could the existing insulation contain dangerous asbestos, it could be letting tons of heat escape.
+In many older homes, not only could the existing insulation contain dangerous asbestos, it could be allowing tons of heat escape.
 The other culprit of a chilly home could be outdoor facing doors and windows allowing air leaks and drafts.
-A little caulk goes a long way - According to the U.S. Department of Energy, a homeowner may save anywhere from 5 - 30 percent per year on energy costs by plugging leaks.
+A little caulk goes a long way.
+According to the U.S. Department of Energy, a homeowner may save anywhere from 5% to 30% per year on energy costs by plugging leaks.

 In older homes, oil was the main source of heat and required an oil tank.
 If your home hasn't switched over to a new source for heating, you may be left with a huge burden.
-Not only do oil tanks take up space, they can also leak and produce an unpleasant smell.
-In extreme cases, you could be stuck with a bill up to $60,000 to remove an old buried tank and to clean up any mess it left.
+Not only do oil tanks take up space, but they can also leak and produce an unpleasant smell.
+In extreme cases, you could be stuck with a bill of up to $60,000 to remove an old buried tank and to clean up any mess left behind.

 Like old vintage cars, old homes come with a slew of insurance problems.
 Insurers may demand that many of the issues mentioned above be fixed before they're willing to insure you.
-They could require an outdated electrical system be upgraded or an oil tanker be removed if it's more than 20 years old which means big expenses, and big headaches.
+They could require an outdated electrical system to be upgraded or an oil tank to be removed if it's more than 20 years old, which means big expenses and big headaches.